BismarkCodes/skippy-open/README.md

 ## Contributing

-Pull requests are welcome!

-For major changes, please open an issue to discuss what you would like to change.

-Test your changes before submitting them.
+Contributing
+We welcome contributions and pull requests from the community.
+If you would like to contribute, please follow these steps:

+- Fork the repository and create a new branch for your changes
+- Make your changes and test them thoroughly
+- Submit a pull request, and we will review and merge your changes

 Kindly follow the [contributing guidelines](https://github.com/bismarkokletey/skippy/blob/main/CONTRIBUTING.md) to ensure your contribution is well-written.